Stanley B. Prusiner: Awards and honors

-Stanley Prusiner won the Nobel Prize in Physiology or Medicine in 1997 for his work in proposing an explanation for the cause of bovine spongiform encephalopathy ("mad cow disease") and its human equivalent, Creutzfeldt–Jakob disease.
-In this work, he coined the term prion, which comes from the words "proteinaceous" and "infectious," in 1982 to refer to a previously undescribed form of infection due to protein misfolding.

-Prusiner was elected to the National Academy of Science in 1992 and to its governing council in 2007.
+Stanley Prusiner was awarded the Nobel Prize in Physiology or Medicine in 1997 for his work in proposing an explanation for the cause of scrapie, bovine spongiform encephalopathy ("mad cow disease") and human prion diseases such as Creutzfeldt–Jakob disease.
+He was elected to the National Academy of Sciences in 1992 and to its governing council in 2007.
 He is also an elected member of the American Academy of Arts and Sciences (1993), a Foreign Member of the Royal Society (ForMemRS) in 1997, and the American Philosophical Society (1998), the Serbian Academy of Sciences and Arts (2003), and the Institute of Medicine.